RajaeDev6/RajaeDev6/README.md

 ## Hi there 👋

-I'm Rajae, I Cybersecurity Student and a Software development enthusiast based in Jamaica
+I'm Rajae, I Cybersecurity Student, and a lover for Software development based in Jamaica.

 I build websites, mobile apps and command line tools, just whatever idea i have